9:00 am EDT - 11:15 am EDT

 After decades of stagnation and decline, U.S. advanced industries such as semiconductors, biomanufacturing, and clean power generation are experiencing an investment boom, aided in part by major new federal investment programs.
 How can those investments deliver high-quality economic opportunities for a diverse array of workers, small businesses, and communities?
 And what role should public policies play in sustaining local industrial revitalization, particularly in transitioning regions like Pittsburgh?

-This event is a part of Election ’24: Issues at Stake, a Brookings initiative that aims to bring public attention to consequential policy issues confronting voters and policymakers in the run up to the 2024 election.
+This event was a part of Election ’24: Issues at Stake, a Brookings initiative that aims to bring public attention to consequential policy issues confronting voters and policymakers in the run up to the 2024 election.
 This includes equipping leaders with insights and policy ideas to help them govern in 2025 and beyond.

 In Partnership With